 HLW accounts for over 95 percent of the total radioactivity produced in the process of nuclear electricity generation.
-In other words, while most nuclear waste is low-level and intermediate-level waste, the majority of the radioactivity produced from the nuclear power generation process comes from high-level waste.
-HLW contains both long-lived and short-lived components, depending on the length of time it will take for the radioactivity of particular radionuclides to decrease to levels that are considered non-hazardous for people and the surrounding environment.
-If generally short-lived fission products can be separated from long-lived actinides, this distinction becomes important in management and disposal of HLW.
+In other words, while most nuclear waste is low-level and intermediate-level waste, most of the radioactivity produced from the nuclear power generation process comes from high-level waste.
+HLW contains both long-lived and short-lived components, depending on the length of time it will take for the radioactivity of particular radionuclides to decrease to levels considered non-hazardous for people and the surrounding environment.
+If short-lived fission products are generally separated from long-lived actinides, this distinction becomes important in the management and disposal of HLW.

 Spent Nuclear Fuel as HLW

-Spent nuclear fuel, also called the used nuclear fuel, is a nuclear fuel that has been irradiated in a nuclear reactor (usually at a nuclear power plant or an experimental reactor) and that must be replaced by a fresh fuel due to its insufficient reactivity.
+Spent nuclear fuel, also called the used nuclear fuel, is a nuclear fuel that has been irradiated in a nuclear reactor (usually at a nuclear power plant or an experimental reactor), and a fresh fuel must replace that due to its insufficient reactivity.
 The reduction of reactivity is a combinative effect of: